SEMO-GABD/SEMO-GABD.github.io/README.md

 ## Learning outcomes

-By the end of this course, you will be able to
+By the end of this course, you will be able to write code in [R](http://www.r-project.org) and [RStudio IDE](http://www.rstudio.com/products/rstudio/) to

-- Import, manage, and prepare data for analyses using [R](http://www.r-project.org) and [RStudio IDE](http://www.rstudio.com/products/rstudio/);
+1. create and manipulate basic R data structures,
+2. import data from a variety of sources,
+3. wrangle data into format suitable for efficient analysis.
-- use [ggplot2](http://ggplot2.org) to display data using appropriate graphical techniques, such as boxplots, histograms, and Cleveland plots;
+4. display data using appropriate graphical techniques, such as boxplots, histograms, and Cleveland plots with [ggplot2](http://ggplot2.org);
-- create reports with reproducible analyses using [R Markdown](http://rmarkdown.rstudio.com); and
+5. create reports with reproducible analyses using [R Markdown](http://rmarkdown.rstudio.com); and
-- manage your data and R scripts via the Git version control system.
+6. manage your data and R scripts via the Git version control system.

 ## Prerequisites